Jose P. Laurel Residence: Construction

 Years after serving his term as president of the Second Republic from 1943 to 1945, José P. Laurel built a three-story house near the Wack Wack Golf and Country Club in Mandaluyong (then a town in the province of Rizal) that occupied 1,000 sqm of the land once overrun with cogon.
 The house was named Villa Pacencia in honor of his wife, Pacencia Hidalgo y Valencia.

 Site of Political Events

 The house was the venue of several political events.
 In 1957, Laurel hosted a luncheon at the mansion in honor of James Langley, a New Hampshire newspaper publisher.
 Laurel and Langley signed the Laurel-Langley Agreement in 1954, which amended the Bell Trade Act of 1946 and provided for an increase in the duties imposed on U.S. products and a decrease in the duties imposed on Philippine goods.

-The mansion became the de facto Nacionalista Party headquarters when José Laurel, Jr. acquired the property after his father's death on November 1959.
+The mansion became the de facto Nacionalista Party headquarters when José Laurel, Jr. acquired the property after his father's death in November 1959.

 On August 5, 1963, the first Indonesian President Sukarno stayed at the mansion during his working visit in the Philippines for the Manila Summit Conference on Maphilindo.
 A marker with Filipino and Bahasa Indonesia text was installed at the house entrance on March 9, 1965 documenting this historical event.